Frequently Asked Questions

 When will my doula arrive at my labor?

-This will be completely up to you.
+Labor can be tricky.
+As you will learn in your Lamaze Healthy Birth Class, labor is not a spectator sport.
+Your doula will be helping you over the phone or virtually to determine when just the right time for her to come might be.
+In order for you not to get unnecessarily tired out, she will make suggestions to you until it is agreed that you are truly ready and in need of her support.
 Some mothers would like to have their doula labor at home with her for a while.
 In your own private home environment your labor will progress more smoothly and without distractions.
 In the case that your labor seems to be progressing rapidly, your doula will meet you directly at the birth location.

 Can I speak to my doula during my pregnancy, before my labor begins?